ridakareem/ridakareem/README.md

 ## 🌸 About Me

-- 🎓 Undergraduate Computer Science student at UIC
+- 🎓 Computer Science Engineering student at NSSCE
-- 💳 Full-stack developer with a strong interest in fintech applications
+- 💳 Full-stack developer
 - 🔐 Exploring cybersecurity and building foundations in AI & machine learning
-- ✍️ I enjoy writing, reading books, and creating personal digital projects that blend creativity with technology
+- ✍️ I enjoy reading books, baking, and creating personal digital projects that blend creativity with technology

 ---